 Sakura Bengals kittens are available to approved homes only.
 Kitten adopters will be required to sign a contract abiding by a few simple rules for the health and safety of your Bengal.
 Bengals must be kept indoors, or in a secure outdoor play area only.
 We do not allow declawing.
-If at any point you are unable to care for your Bengal for any reason, you must return the Bengal to Sakura Bengals or notify us of change in ownership if you plan to rehome to a friend.
+If at any point you are unable to care for your Bengal for any reason, you must return the Bengal to Sakura Bengals OR request written permission from us for a change in ownership if you plan to rehome to a friend.
+Usually if a Bengal needs to be rehomed, the current owners know the most about the Bengal's personality and what type of home would be best, however we ALWAYS need to approve a potential new home and know where our Bengals are.
+We never want our Bengals to have any chance of ending up homeless or in a shelter.
+We will always take them back if needed, no matter the reason.
 ALL Bengals are spayed or neutered before going to their new homes unless sold as show/breeding cats.

 Our contract also includes our promises to you including our health guarantee!
-We offer a two year guarantee against congenital defects and a five year guarantee against Hypertrophic Cardiomyopathy (HCM).
-ALL our breeding cats are screened clear of HCM every 12-18 months, are negative for FIV/FeLV, and DNA tested with Optimal Selection Genoscoper tests to ensure we do not produce PRAb or PKDef affected kittens.
+We offer a FIVE year guarantee against congenital defects as well as a FIVE year guarantee against Hypertrophic Cardiomyopathy (HCM).
+Our breeding cats are screened clear of HCM every 12-18 months, are negative for FIV/FeLV, and DNA tested with Optimal Selection Genoscoper tests to ensure we do not produce PRAb or PKDef affected kittens.
 PLEASE if you choose to purchase from another cattery, make sure they screen for the above disorders!!!
 Many breeders are not yet screening for PRAb because they've "never had a problem" however PRAb affected kittens are completely normal until they start to go blind around the age of 2 or 3.
 PKDef is a blood disorder that does not show any symptoms in kittens but causes severe anemia and possible organ failure or death around the age of 4 years.
 There is NO excuse for breeders not doing the test to prevent these terrible diseases!
-All it takes is a simple mouth swab DNA test (sent through the mail) costing around $80-100 per cat!
+All it takes is a simple mouth swab DNA test (sent through the mail) costing around $80-$100 per cat!

-Unfortunately HCM testing is not so easy.
+Unfortunately, HCM testing is not so easy.
 There is currently NO DNA test to detect HCM in Bengals.
-The ONLY thing we can do to prevent it is to have our breeding cats screened via ultrasound of the heart by a board-certified feline cardiologist every 12-18 months.
-This is not easy or cheap, but is 100% necessary.
+The ONLY thing we can do to prevent it is to have our breeding cats screened via ultrasound of the heart by a feline cardiologist every 12-18 months.
+This is not easy or cheap but is 100% necessary.
 While HCM screening does not guarantee that the cat will never develop a heart issue, it does allow us to remove any problem cats from our cattery early.
 Some breeders decide not to HCM screen because it's not a guarantee that the cat will never have a problem.
-This is true - a cat that screens clear at 1 year old may have symptoms of HCM that show up at its 2 or 3 year old screening or beyond.
+This is true - a cat that screens clear at 1 year old may have symptoms of HCM that show up at its 2- or 3-year-old screening or beyond.
 (The older they are when screening clear, the more likely it is that they are truly clear.)
-However if the breeder doesn't screen, they have NO way of knowing if they are breeding a cat that currently has a problem.
+However, if the breeder doesn't screen, they have NO way of knowing if they are breeding a cat that currently has a problem.
 By screening we can remove the cats that do have heart problems rather than unknowingly passing the problem on.

 ***I initially wrote this story as "hypothetical" but actually the part about Soleil and Breeder A is 100% true.
-Bengal Female Soleil is real and I am Breeder A. It was a huge loss for us when she was screened and heart problems were found.
-The breeder who we bought her from (Michelle Ditton Wilbur of Coppertone Bengals) not only failed to honor her health guarantee, but never so much as offered any apology or response at all.
+Bengal Female Soleil is real, and I am Breeder A. It was a huge loss for us when she was screened and heart problems were found.
+The breeder who we bought her from (Michelle Wilbur of Coppertone Bengals) not only failed to honor her health guarantee, but never so much as offered any apology or response at all.
 It was a huge financial loss for us.
-Soleil is now in a wonderful pet home and will be very much loved.
-It is a loss for our program and we also miss her terribly, but hopefully she will have a happy life with her new owner who is well informed of her heart issues.***
+Soleil went to a wonderful pet home and was very much loved.
+Unfortunately, her heart problems resulted in her death in 2021 shortly after her 4th birthday.***

 We are often contacted by people who want their kittens intact so they can have "just one litter" to sell/give to friends and family.
 While this may sound like a good idea, by the time you factor in all the expenses and time involved, there is no way to recoup your initial investment on just one litter.
 It can take several litters and several years to recoup the initial investment IF you are lucky and nothing major goes wrong.